-• Flowgram files (.sff) which contain both sequence data and quality scores amongst others.
+- Flowgram files (.sff) which contain both sequence data and quality scores amongst others.
 However, the flowgram information is currently not used by CLC Genomics Workbench.
-There is an extra option to make use of clipping information (this will remove parts of the sequence as specified in the .sff file).
+There is an extra option to make use of clipping information (this will remove parts of the sequence as specified in the .sff file). - Fasta/qual files: - 454 FASTA files (.fna) which contain the sequence data. - Quality files (.qual) which contain the quality scores.